 -

 After buying Eurostar tickets at www.thetrainline.com or www.raileurope.com you can select seats on Eurostar using the Manage Booking link at www.eurostar.com, just as if you had booked direct with Eurostar.
-Tips on choosing a specific seat on Eurostar.
+Tips on choosing a seat on Eurostar.

 -

-See the Train travel to Europe page for more information about how to buy European train tickets.
+See the Train travel to Europe page for more about how to buy European train tickets.
 How to change trains & stations in Paris by metro or taxi.
 Advice on changing trains in Brussels.

 If your journey starts outside London